Accessibility Percolation with Rough Mount Fuji labels: Introduction

 Oriented (site) percolation is a variation of Bernoulli percolation where each edge is assigned a direction, usually specified to be away from the origin.
 For example, in two dimensions, for each $x,y\in \mathbb{Z}_+$, we consider the directed edges from $(x,y)$ to $(x+1,y)$ and to $(x,y+1)$.
 We then let each site be open independently with probability $p\in[0,1]$ and ask for the probability that there exists an infinite open path of directed edges starting from $0$.
 (We can also define oriented bond percolation by opening each directed edge independently with probability $p$, rather than each site.)
 As for standard Bernoulli percolation, it is known that there is a non-trivial critical value $p^\circ_c$ such that for $p>p^\circ_c$ there is positive probability of an infinite open directed path starting from $0$, whereas for $p<p^\circ_c$, no infinite open directed paths exist almost surely.
 In two dimensions, it is known \cite{balister1993upper} that $p^\circ_c \le 0.72599$.
-We do not expect $\theta_c$ to be near $p^\circ_c$ in practice.
+We do not expect $\theta_c$ (or $\theta'_c$) to be near $p^\circ_c$ in practice.
 See \cite{duque2023rmf} for simulations suggesting that for non-backtracking paths with the graph distance, $\theta_c\approx 0.33$.

 As indicated above, while a straightforward coupling with oriented site percolation allows us to prove non-triviality of the phase transition when using the $\ell^1$ (graph) distance, if we wish to use the $\ell^q$ distance for $q>1$, we require further work.
 This is due to the fact that neighbouring vertices can have arbitrarily small difference in their distances to the origin: for example $\|(x,0)\|_q = x$ and $\|(x,1)\|_q \approx x + x^{1-q}/q = x + o(1)$ when $x$ is large.
 This means that, recalling \eqref{eq:RMF}, the labels when moving from one vertex to a neighbour do not increase by $\theta$ on average, but rather by an amount that depends on their position in the graph.
 This breaks the coupling used to prove Proposition \ref{prop:lattice_perc_l1}.
+Nonetheless we are able to show non-triviality in this more difficult setting.
+We give a brief sketch of the proof below.

+\begin{proposition} For any $q\in(1,+\infty]$, there is Rough Mount Fuji accessibility percolation with positive probability on $\mathbb{Z}^2$ with non-backtracking paths and the $\ell^q$ distance for all sufficiently large $\theta<1$.
+In particular $\theta'_c<1$. \end{proposition}